SuzSch/Verde-Ephemera/capstone-proposal.md

 ## Minimum Viable Product (MVP) Features
 - Develop a main splash page that is aesthetically pleasing and fully functional.
-- Fully build at least two out of the four business branches: Library and Florist.
+- Fully build at least two out of the four business branches: Would like to first focus on  Library and Florist.
 - Focus on making the Library and Florist sections fully functional.
-- Create static pages with limited functionality for the Cafe and Bakery, to be expanded upon as time allows and as further practice.
+- Create static pages with limited functionality for the Cafe and Bakery, to be expanded upon as time allows and for further programming practice.

 ## Technologies and Resources
 - **Frontend Framework:** React